dahisland/sportsee/README.md

 You can customize local port by changing it on your local file [sportsee/package.json](https://github.com/dahisland/MyriamMornet_12_092022/blob/main/sportsee/package.json) (line 20) : <br/>
 `"scripts": {"start": "set PORT=3006 && react-scripts start"}`.

+## FULL PROJECT WITH BACKEND

+You can find full project with backend in this repository : https://github.com/dahisland/sportsee-app